- Side Effects

 - Infants born to HBsAg-positive mothers: 0.5 mL intramuscularly within 12 hours of birth PLUS hepatitis B immune globulin (HBIG); test for HBsAg and antibody to HBsAg (anti-HBs) 1-2 months after completion of hepatitis B vaccination series, at age 9 through 18 months

 - Mother's HBsAg status unknown: 0.5 mL intramuscularly within 12 hours of birth PLUS give HBIG if newborn weight under 2 kg; determine mother's HBsAg status as soon as possible and, if she is HBsAg-positive, also administer HBIG for infants weighing 2 kg or more (no later than age 1 week)

 - Second dose: Administered at age 1-2 months Monovalent Hepatitis B vaccine should be used for doses administered before age 6 weeks

 - Infants who did not receive a birth dose should receive 3 doses of a Hepatitis B-containing vaccine on a schedule of 0, 1 to 2 months, and 6 months starting as soon as feasible

-- Minimum interval between dose 1 and dose 2 is 4 weeks, and between dose 2 and 3 is 8 weeks
+- The minimum interval between dose 1 and dose 2 is 4 weeks, and between dose 2 and 3 is 8 weeks

 - A total of 4 doses of Hepatitis B vaccine is recommended when a combination vaccine containing Hepatitis B is administered after the birth dose